Idaho Vandals

 The Idaho Vandals are the intercollegiate athletic teams representing the University of Idaho, located in Moscow, Idaho.
 The Vandals compete at the NCAA Division I level as a member of the Big Sky Conference.

 The football team was an independent for the 2013 season due to a major wave of departures from the Western Athletic Conference that left just two football-playing schools.
 In July 2014, Idaho returned its football team to the Sun Belt Conference and the other sports rejoined the Big Sky Conference.

 The university's official colors are silver and gold, honoring the state's mining tradition.
 Because these metallic colors in tandem are not visually complementary for athletic uniforms, black and gold are the prevalent colors for the athletic teams, with an occasional use of silver, similar to Colorado, whose official colors are also silver and gold.
 When Idaho moved out of the Big Sky to the Big West in 1996, the yellow "Green Bay" gold was changed to metallic "Vegas" gold.
 Yellow gold and black were the colors used by most of the varsity teams from 1978 to 1996, initiated by first-year head football coach Jerry Davitch's new uniforms for 1978.

 On April 27, 2016, it was reported that the Vandals would become the first football program to voluntarily drop from the FBS level to the FCS level, beginning in 2018.
-All previous programs to have moved from FBS to FCS level did so because the NCAA downgraded either the individual programs or their conferences.
+All previous programs which have moved from FBS down to FCS did so because the NCAA downgraded either the individual programs or their conferences.